-- Point Distance (m), which sets limitations on how far a point can be from the ground.
-The greater the distance, the more likely that the point belongs to a raised obstruction.
+- Point Distance (m): Sets limitations on how far a point can be from the ground.
+The greater the distance, the more likely the point belongs to a raised obstruction.

-- Hold Size (m), which defines an area in which groups of points should be left untouched.
+- Hold Size (m): Defines an area in which groups of points should be left untouched.
 This value can vary from a stockpile to a large building.

-- Point Angle (deg), which defines a line between the ground and a raised feature.
-The greater the angle, the greater likelihood the point belongs to a vertical feature.
+- Point Angle (degrees): Defines a line between the ground and a raised feature.
+The greater the angle, the greater the likelihood that the point belongs to a vertical feature.

-When choosing a filter, keep in mind that bare earth can only be rendered where the camera can see.
-If the camera cannot see it, the filtering will cut away as much of the obstruction as possible, but may not provide a completely flat surface below.
+Filtering obstructions on site is an important aspect of monitoring assets and job progress.
+Whether it’s a shrub impeding a calculation of bare earth or a vehicle parked on a surface you want a gradient read on, filters help minimize such obstructions.
+Think about the current obstructions onsite you are most concerned about affecting your data.
+The list below gives you an idea of what we can filter from your 3D surveys.
+When choosing a filter, remember that bare earth can only be rendered where the camera can see it.
+If the camera cannot see it, the filtering will cut away as much of the obstruction as possible but may not provide a completely flat surface below.

-- Vegetation—Takes out the plants.
-You’ll see bare earth underneath trees, shrubs, etc. The exception to this is when the vegetation is dense enough that the camera cannot see the ground.
+Removes everything the Equipment filter removes, plus everything up to and including large trees.
+This can also include the tops of stockpiles.
+You’ll see bare earth underneath trees, shrubs, etc. The exception is when the vegetation is dense enough that the camera cannot see the ground over a large area.